be-Frozen/Cracking-Wordle/README.md

 # Cracking Wordle: Predicting Wordle Results

-A Solution to the Problem C of 2023 MCM/ICM
+## Overview

-Wordle, a popular online word-guessing game, has attracted significant attention in recent years.
-Players attempt to guess a five-letter word within six attempts and receive feedback after each guess.
-The game’s popularity has generated vast amounts of data, providing statistical analysis and modeling opportunities.
-In this paper, we will present a comprehensive study of the Wordle game, focusing on predicting the number of reported results on a future date, the associated percentage of scores, and categorizing the difficulty of a word.
+Wordle Predictor is a project that offers a comprehensive analysis and prediction of Wordle game results.
+Wordle is a popular online word-guessing game where players attempt to guess a five-letter word within six attempts.
+This project aims to predict the number of reported results on a future date, the associated percentage of scores, and categorize the difficulty of a word in the game.

-To predict future results, we have established three models: **Prophet, Multilayer Perceptron, and K-Means Clustering**.
-These models use characteristic values extracted from the word attributes to train and test their performance, and achieved a promising prediction effect, especially when predicting the difficulty of guessing words, the accuracy reached nearly 90%.
-To ensure accuracy, we also designed an innovative algorithm called **Normal Distribution Principle Components Analysis**.

-Our models have demonstrated superior performance, strong robustness, and adaptability to different situations, as well as decent generalization ability.
-We have provided a detailed explanation of the results and accuracy of our models, which can help readers better understand the relationship between words and results.

-Furthermore, we have written a memorandum to the Puzzle Editor of the New York Times to offer our assistance in improving the user experience.
-Our models have potential value in enhancing the game and benefiting its large player base.
-In conclusion, this paper offers a mature and professional analysis of predicting Wordle results.
-We hope that our research and models can serve as a valuable resource for future investigations and practical applications.

-**Key Words:** Prophet, Multilayer Perceptron, K-Means Clustering, Principle Components Analysis, Wordle, Prediction

-To be updated.
-Or you can see more details in the [PDF solution](https://github.com/be-Frozen/Cracking-Wordle/blob/main/files/MCM_2023.pdf).

-We won a **Meritorious Winner** in 2023 MCM/ICM!
+We won a **Meritorious Winner** in the 2023 MCM/ICM competition!

+## Key Features

+- Predict future Wordle game results.
+- Categorize the difficulty of guessing words.
+- Three prediction models: Prophet, Multilayer Perceptron, and K-Means Clustering.
+- Innovative algorithm called Normal Distribution Principle Components Analysis for accuracy.
+- Detailed explanation of results and model accuracy.

+## Usage

+To use Wordle Predictor, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/wordle-predictor.git`
+3. Run the prediction models and analysis.

+Detailed usage instructions can be found in the project's documentation or PDF solution.

+## Models

+Wordle Predictor employs three models:

+1. **Prophet**: A forecasting tool.
+2. **Multilayer Perceptron**: A neural network model.
+3. **K-Means Clustering**: A clustering algorithm.

+These models use characteristic values extracted from word attributes to predict Wordle game results and difficulty.

+---

+**Note:** For more detailed information, analysis, and results, please refer to the PDF solution provided in the project.

+For any questions or inquiries, please contact [me](mailto:isguodong.chen@outlook.com).